-6.0 PROGRAMMING THE HCS301
+6.0 PROGRAMMING THE HCS200

-When using the HCS301 in a system, the user will have to program some parameters into the device including the serial number and the secret key before it can be used.
+When using the HCS200 in a system, the user will have to program some parameters into the device including the serial number and the secret key before it can be used.
 The programming cycle allows the user to input all 192 bits in a serial data stream, which are then stored internally in EEPROM.
-Programming will be initiated by forcing the PWM line high, after the S3 line has been held high for the appropriate length of time line (Table 6-1 and Figure 6-1).
+Programming will be initiated by forcing the PWM line high, after the S2 line has been held high for the appropriate length of time line (Table 6-1 and Figure 6-1).
 After the program mode is entered, a delay must be provided to the device for the automatic bulk write cycle to complete.
 This will write all locations in the EEPROM to an all zeros pattern.
-The device can then be programmed by clocking in 16 bits at a time, using S3 as the clock line and PWM as the data in line.
-After each 16-bit word is loaded, a programming delay is required for the internal program cycle to complete.
-This delay can take up to Twc.
+The device can then be programmed by clocking in 16 bits at a time, using S2 as the clock line and PWM as the data in line.
+Data clocked in on falling edge of S2.

+After each 16-bit word is loaded, a programming delay of TWC is required for the internal program cycle to complete.
 At the end of the programming cycle, the device can be verified (Figure 6-2) by reading back the EEPROM.
-Reading is done by clocking the S3 line and reading the data bits on PWM.
+Reading is done by clocking the S2 line and reading the data bits on PWM.
+Falling edge of S2 initiated reading.
 For security reasons, it is not possible to execute a verify function without first programming the EEPROM.
 A verify operation can only be done immediately following the program cycle.